alexeykarnachev/full_stack_transformer/README.md

 - [aiogram](https://github.com/aiogram/aiogram) telegram bot serving

 ##End-to-end Steps
+These are steps to prepare dataset, train a model and serve it.
 ### Prepare dataset

 First, you need two text (train and validation) files which contain raw documents ([example](data/documents/ru_rap/train.txt)).
 It's a simple text file with documents, which are separated by `|` symbol.